Gatwick Airport position statement

 The application seeks approval for “alterations to the existing northern runway at London Gatwick Airport, which, along with lifting the current restrictions on its use, would enable dual runway operations.
 Together with the alterations to the northern runway, the Project would include the development of a range of infrastructure and facilities to allow increased airport passenger numbers and aircraft operations.”

-Based on these timescales, an announcement on the outcome of Gatwick Airport Limited’s Development Consent Order application can be expected to be made by March 2025.
+The Secretary of State for Transport then has a further 3 months to consider the recommendation and make a decision.
+Based on these timescales, an announcement on the outcome of Gatwick Airport Limited’s Development Consent Order application can be expected to be made on 27 February 2025.

 If consent is granted then a phased period of construction could start in 2025, with the main airfield construction works lasting a total of 5 years.
 The northern runway is expected to be fully operational from 2030.